-- Always place all hydraulic controls in Neutral before leaving the operator's seat. - Make sure that all components in the hydraulic system are kept clean and in good condition. - Replace any worn, cut, abraded, flattened, or crimped hoses and steel lines. - Do NOT attempt any makeshift repairs to hydraulic lines, fittings, or hoses by using tapes, clamps, cements, or welding.
+- Always place all hydraulic controls in Neutral before leaving the operator's seat. - Ensure that all the components in the hydraulic system are kept clean and in good condition. - Replace any worn, cut, abraded, flattened, or crimped hoses and steel lines. - Do NOT attempt any makeshift repairs to hydraulic lines, fittings, or hoses by using tapes, clamps, cements, or welding.
 The hydraulic system operates under extremely high pressure.
-Makeshift repairs can fail suddenly and create hazardous conditions. - Wear proper hand and eye protection when searching for high-pressure hydraulic fluid leaks.
-Use a piece of cardboard as a backstop instead of your hands to isolate and identify a leak. - If injured by a concentrated, high-pressure stream of hydraulic fluid, seek medical attention immediately.
-Serious infection or toxic reaction can develop from hydraulic fluid piercing the skin.
+Makeshift repairs can fail suddenly and create hazardous conditions.